How To Raise The Height Of A Toilet Seat ? 10 Great Choices !

 The frames also have large armrests, which make getting on and off the seat much easier, and you can sometimes adjust the height of those too.

 The frames are very solid, but as with all the seats of any frame type, make sure that you have the frame with the right weight capacity for the user.

-As I said earlier you can check the weight capacities in my article, How to measure for a raised toilet seat ?
+As I said earlier, you can check the weight capacities in my article, “Raised toilet seat weight capacity: over 180 examples”.

 Some frames also have adjustable width, but check all of this before you make your purchase, and if you look at the article above, the names of the frames state if they are extra wide or not, along with their weight capacity.